 - The student with the code is the scribe.
-He will start by asking what the first symbol means, and the key holder will check the key and tell him the letter that corresponds to that symbol.
+They will start by asking what the first symbol means, and the key holder will check the key and tell them the letter that corresponds to that symbol.
 The scribe will fill in that letter in the box above the symbol.

 - Students continue to work this way until they have decoded the joke.

 - If you would like them to switch roles, give them another coded message.

 We encourage you or another adult to be in charge of the key, but for older students, this can work as a peer activity.
 In either case, students learn to ask for help decoding each letter until they uncover the silly answer.

 By completing the lesson, students will build confidence and be more likely to ask for help when needed.

 Answer Key for Decoded Jokes for Older Students:

 - What is a crocodile’s favorite drink?
 Gator-ade.

 - Which side of a cheetah has the most spots?
 The outside.

 - What snakes are found on cars?
 Windshield vipers.